Jeff JohannesAssociate Professor of Mathematics

 An introductory course for entering mathematics majors.
 Through presentations, discussions and problem solving the question "What is Mathematics?".

-MATH 141: R/Math Concepts for Elem Ed II
+MATH 140: Math Concepts for Elem Educ I

-This course is intended for education majors and is designed to provide a mathematical treatment of the fundamental concepts of probability, statistics, and elementary geometry as they relate to the elementary school mathematics curriculum.
+This course is intended for education majors and is designed to provide a mathematical treatment of the fundamental concepts of arithmetic, algebra, and number theory as they relate to the elementary school mathematics curriculum.